 To approve this Proposal, the stockholders of a majority in voting power of the outstanding shares of our common stock must vote "FOR" the proposal.
-Because this Proposal requires an affirmative vote of the outstanding shares entitled to vote thereon, abstentions and broker non-votes will effectively be counted as votes "AGAINST" the proposal.
+Because this Proposal requires an affirmative vote of the outstanding shares entitled to vote thereon, abstentions will effectively be counted as votes "AGAINST" the proposal.